-4.3 Instrumental Variable Analysis
+4.3 Endogeneity

-The analysis presented above shows that, as predicted by the theory, there is a robust negative correlation between women's property rights and both FERTILITY10 and community property law.
-This is interesting in and of itself as it indicates that the theories that address this issue should be capable of generating these robust correlations.
+The analysis presented above shows that, as predicted by the theory, there is a robust negative correlation between women's property rights and both FERTILITY10 and community property law even after controlling for various covariates such as per-capita wealth levels, the status (territory or statehood) of a jurisdiction, or some general indicators of education.
+This is an important finding as it indicates that theories that attempt to address the issue of women's economic rights should be capable of generating these partial correlations.
 We next turn to the issue of endogeneity.